v-rgrace/Viva/Viva/insights/advanced/analyst/templates/copilot-business-outcome.md

 * The chart on the left shows the difference in average Copilot assisted hours or value for employees in the low and high Copilot usage groups.
 The definitions for these categories can be customized in the Settings menu.

 * The chart on the right shows the potential additional Copilot assisted hours and value that can be gained when boosting Copilot adoption among employees with inactive or low Copilot usage.
-The numbers are broken out by team.
+The numbers are broken out by group.
 This insight takes the number of inactive or low Copilot usage and multiplies this number by the difference in average Copilot assisted hours/value between the inactive or low Copilot usage group and the high Copilot usage group.

 The Copilot assisted hours metric should be viewed as a general estimate, based on the most relevant Copilot usage data and research currently available.
 The underlying calculation methodology will evolve over time as new information becomes available.